sumedhamogallapalli/CODTECH-IT-SOLUTIONS-INTERNSHIP/Task-2-Automated-Report-Generation/README.md

-# CODTECH IT SOLUTIONS — Task 1: Weather Analytics Dashboard 🌦️
+# CODTECH IT SOLUTIONS — Task 2: Automated Report Generation 📊

-A Python-based weather analytics application developed as part of my **CODTECH IT SOLUTIONS Internship**.
+A Python-based automated reporting application developed as part of my **CODTECH IT SOLUTIONS Internship**.

-The project retrieves real-time weather forecast data from the **OpenWeatherMap API** and generates a comprehensive visualization dashboard to analyze temperature, humidity, wind speed, and atmospheric conditions.
+The project automates the process of analyzing raw sales data and generating a professional, formatted PDF report containing statistical insights, data tables, and visualizations.

 ---

 ## 📌 Project Overview

-The objective of this project is to build a Python-based tool that collects weather forecast data for a selected city and transforms the data into meaningful visual insights.
+The objective of this project is to develop a Python script that converts raw sales data into a structured executive-style PDF report.

-The application retrieves a **5-day / 3-hour weather forecast** and generates four analytical visualizations covering:

-- 🌡️ Temperature trends
-- 💧 Humidity levels
-- 💨 Wind speed
-- ☁️ Atmospheric conditions

-The project also exports the collected weather data to a CSV file for further analysis.
+The application reads sales data from a CSV file, performs statistical analysis, identifies important business insights, generates visualizations, and combines the results into a professionally formatted PDF document.

+This project demonstrates how Python can automate a real-world business reporting workflow.

 ---

 ## 🎯 Objectives

-- Fetch weather forecast data using a public API.
+- Process raw sales data automatically.
-- Process and organize weather data using Pandas.
+- Perform statistical analysis using Pandas.
-- Analyze temperature, humidity, wind, and weather conditions.
+- Calculate total revenue and average sales.
+- Identify top-performing products.
-- Generate a visual weather analytics dashboard.
+- Generate data visualizations using Matplotlib.
-- Export raw weather data to a CSV file.
-- Implement error handling for reliable execution.
+- Create a professional PDF report using FPDF.
+- Combine analysis, tables, and charts into a single report.

 ---